Skip to main content

 Tax Practitioners Board

-A TFN application requires specific identity documents including your passport, visa grant, and an Australian address.
+A TFN application requires specific identity documents: your passport, working holiday visa grant notice, and an Australian address.
+Full list of what is accepted and common pitfalls to avoid.

 3 min left